FrappaN/Neural_Networks_project/README.md

 # Neural_Networks_project

-Partial re-implementation of the paper 'Evaluating the Robustness of Interpretability Methods through Explanation Invariance and Equivariance'
+Partial re-implementation of the paper 'Evaluating the Robustness of Interpretability Methods through Explanation Invariance and Equivariance',

 The paper is a benchmark of the robustness of the explainers under symmetrical transformation.
 In this re-implementation I focused on replicating the results on Graph Neural Networks and attribution explantions, by checking that the explanation produced by the explainer are equivariant under node permutation.
 Moreover, I also reproduce the proposed method to enforce equivariance in any attribution.